Mango Hill, Queensland: History

 Although locally known by this name since the 1950s, it wasn't until 1 September 1980 that it was formally decreed.
 The name Mango Hill was chosen to commemorate the section of Mango trees (Magnifera indica) that were planted along the 700 m section of Anzac Avenue that passes through the area.

 In March 2006, the Department of Natural Resources, Mines and Water subdivided the northern section of Mango Hill to form the suburb of North Lakes.

 Although now separated, the area still reaps the benefits of the major infrastructure and retail upgrades that have taken place in North Lakes in recent years, including the Redcliffe Peninsula railway line and shopping outlets such as Costco and IKEA.
 This has resulted in a significant boost to economic growth in the City of Moreton Bay.

 North Lakes State College opened on 1 January 2002.
 This school is now within North Lakes.

 The Lakes College opened on 24 January 2005.
 This school is now within North Lakes.

 St Benedict's Catholic Primary School opened in 2008.

 Mango Hill State School opened on 1 January 2012.

 St Benedict's Catholic College opened in February 2013.

-In October 2018, Kidz Magic opened its third early learning centre, featuring eight spacious rooms and accommodating up to 131 children aged 6 weeks to 5 years.
+In October 2018, Kidz Magic opened its third early learning centre, accommodating up to 131 children aged 6 weeks to 5 years.

 Mango Hill State Secondary College opened on 1 January 2020.
 It officially opened on 26 August 2020.

 Mango Hill Early Learning and Childcare opened in July 2021 for children aged six weeks to six years, with a capacity of 86 children.